Southern France: Geography

 The area corresponds in large part to Occitania in southern Europe, the historical and cultural region in which Occitan (langue d'oc), as distinct from the langues d'oïl of northern France, was the predominant language.
 Despite being part of Occitania, the regions of Auvergne and Limousin are not normally considered part of southern France.
 The largest cities of southern France are Marseille, Toulouse, Bordeaux, Nice and Montpellier.
 The Pyrenees and French Alps are also located in the area, in respectively its southwestern and eastern parts.
 Corsica, which is south of Continental France and just north of Sardinia, Italy, may also be included.

 Tourism

 Notable touristic landmarks include the Roman-era Pont du Gard and the Arena of Nîmes; the Verdon Gorge, in Alpes-de-Haute-Provence; the Canal du Midi, linking Toulouse by to the Mediterranean Sea; and the natural regions of Larzac, Luberon and Camargue.
 The French Riviera is in southern France's southeastern quadrant.
 Several towns in southern France are renowned for their architecture and surroundings, such as Roussillon, Ménerbes, Cordes-sur-Ciel, Gordes, Rocamadour, Rennes-le-Château, Les Baux-de-Provence, Lourmarin, Gassin, Saint-Paul-de-Vence, L'Isle-sur-la-Sorgue, Seillans, Crillon-le-Brave and Saint-Rémy-de-Provence.

-Nice is often considered abroad to be southern France's best-known city although Marseille is the largest.
+Nice has been a UNESCO World Heritage Site since 2021.